equinor/ert/docs/user/localization/index.rst

          active_list = dataset_multflt.getActiveList("MULTFLT")
          active_list.addActiveIndex(0)

          # Add existing observations from WOPR:OP_1.
-Alternatively, use getObservations
+Alternatively, use
-         # and filter the observations you want to use for this ministep.
+         # getObservations  and filter the observations you want to use
+         # for this ministep.
          obsdata_wopr = local_config.createObsdata("WOPR:OP_1_10")
-         for i in range(1,10):
+         for i in range(1, 10):
-             obsdata_wopr.addNode("OBS"+str(i))
+             obsdata_wopr.addNode("OBS" + str(i))

          # Attach the created dataset and obsset to the ministep
          ministep.attachDataset(dataset_multflt)